duysqubix/EagleDaddyHub/README.md

-Repo that contains the scripts and resources needed to install a fresh EagleDaddy Core Hub.
+Set of scripts and necessary files to automate the process of flashing a brand new OS to sdcard and putting necessary files into proper location to ensure correct setup when powered on for the first time.